 Graduating with University Honors

 "University Honors" is the highest academic distinction awarded by BYU to students at the undergraduate level.
 This prestigious designation is recorded on the university diploma and on the official transcript of grades.
 It is widely recognized as an indication of exceptional academic achievement.
 We celebrate these outstanding University Honors graduates each April during University graduation exercises, including University Commencement, Honors Graduation Exercises, and a celebratory luncheon.
 Friends, family, and the university community can learn about each Honors graduate and their published research through the Honors newsletter, on our website, and on Scholars Archive.
+All Honors graduates for the current academic year (December, April, June and August) are invited to participate.
 Learn more about these events and recognitions below.

 Thesis Poster Session

 The poster session provides an opportunity for students to share their research with the broader Honors community in an informal, reception-style setting – complete with refreshments and more.
 Other family, students, staff, faculty and university administrators browse through the displays, and get to interact with the presenters to learn more about the projects represented.
-The thesis posters are retained by the Honors Program for a rotating display in the Honors Commons (first floor of the Maeser Building) for the following year.
+The thesis posters are retained by the Honors Program for a rotating display in the Honors Commons (first floor of the Maeser Building).

 Honors Regalia